-Saturday, September 23, marks the 30th annual National Public Lands Day (NPLD).
-It’s a holiday celebrating the connection between people and our nation’s outdoor spaces.
-Held the fourth Saturday every September, all access to National forests, parks, refuges, and rangelands is free.
+Saturday, September 28, marks the 31st annual National Public Lands Day (NPLD).
+This holiday celebrates the connection between people and our nation’s outdoor spaces.
+Held on the fourth Saturday of every September, all access to national forests, parks, refuges, and rangelands is free.

 Additionally, it’s an opportunity to volunteer your time for our public lands.
 NPLD has become the largest single-day volunteer event for public lands in the country.